mcpt/docker/README.md

 ## Notes

 ### Migrating
-As the DMOJ site is a Django app, you may need to migrate whenever you update.
+As WLMOJ is a Django app, you may need to migrate whenever you update.
 Assuming the site container is running, running the following command should suffice:
 ```sh
 $ ./scripts/migrate
 ```